 The first email example we’re sharing on the principle of scarcity is by West Elm.
 West Elm is an ecommerce company that sells a wide range of interior décor pieces.
 Specifically, within this email, West Elm is using the principle of scarcity to encourage users to purchase a product.

 This principle is evident through the headline that reads “Ends tonight!
 20% off your entire purchase.”
 By featuring the “ends tonight” verbiage, the company hints that the offer will soon be unobtainable.
-This essentially works to make the user want it even more.
+This works to make the user want it even more.

-Because there’s a time constraint on the offer, the email becomes more influential and more effective in drawing customers to purchase a product.
+Because there’s a time constraint on the offer, email becomes more influential and more effective in drawing customers to purchase a product.
 However, imagine if West Elm sent this email every day.
 The first time the user receives an email with the verbiage “ends tonight,” they’ll feel eager and excited, as the offer would feel scarce.
 However, the next time the user receives the “ends tonight” email, the offer would feel less desirable.
 And the next time, it would feel even less desirable than the time before.
-This is because the user would grow accustomed to the offer, making it appear to be less scarce.
+This is because the user would grow accustomed to the offer, making it is less scarce.

-At Zion & Zion, we recommend limiting the amount of time you implement the principle of scarcity throughout your emails, and ultimately throughout all your marketing efforts.
-When you overuse scarcity, the effect of the principle wears off, ultimately counteracting the persuasive element of this tool.
+At Zion & Zion, we recommend limiting the amount of time you implement the principle of scarcity throughout your emails, and throughout all your marketing efforts.
+When you overuse scarcity, the effect of the principle wears off, counteracting the persuasive element of this tool.

 The New York Times

-In the previous example with West Elm, we showed one of the most popular ways to use scarcity, by pushing limited time offers in order to sell products.
+In the previous example with West Elm, we showed one of the most popular ways to use scarcity, by pushing limited time offers to sell products.
 However, we wanted to provide a different example to show that scarcity can also be used in other strategic and effective ways, without the use of an offer.
 (Psst!
 If your company can’t easily discount your products or services, this example is for you.)